divaniaf/api-automation-exercise/README.md

 - Make sure you already have the version of node include npm

-- Open command prompt on the api-tests folder and write this code:
+- Open command prompt on the api-automation-exercise parent folder and write this code:

   `npm init -y`